dnmfarrell/jp/README.md

 This interactive mode reads commands, evaluates them, updates the stack and prints the stack contents.
 Multiple commands can be entered on one line.
 This a good way to try out commands and see their effect on the stack.

+REPL history is stored in `.jp_history`.
+As with the bash command line, Ctrl-R searches the history and the up key displays the next most recent command.
+Commands that generated an error are not saved in the history.

 Use jp as a library
 -------------------